joxborrow/loan_default/Credit Default Final Report.md

    (no default).
 This model is the baseline against which other models are judged.
    This model had no sampling or feature engineering.
 2) **Logistic Regression using Stochastic Gradeint Descent** - This model required a balanced dataset.
-Polyno ial features were generated.
+Polynomial features were generated.
 All features were then standardized for better convergence.
 As the resampled/balance dataset had many samples, in the 100,000's, stochastic gradient desecent was used for computational efficiency.
 Sequential feature selection was then performed.